-StoneCastle Financial typically pursues a range of investments in a bank's capital structure.
-A bank's capital structure includes senior and subordinated debt, regulatory capital securities, preferred stock, and common equity.
+ArrowMark Financial typically pursues a range of investments in a bank's capital structure.
+A bank's capital structure includes senior and subordinated debt, Regulatory Capital Relief Securities, preferred stock, and common equity.
 Bank holding company senior debt can also be absorbed at the bank level and become part of the bank's capital structure.
 As a lender, a bank makes senior and mezzanine loans to borrowers.
-A bank's common equity and the loan loss reserves offer a capital buffer to absorb credit losses from bank loans.
-StoneCastle Financial would only incur a credit loss if the bank's common equity plus loan loss reserves were exhausted.
+A bank's common equity and the bank's loan loss reserves offer a capital buffer to absorb credit losses from bank loans.
+Under normal circumstances, ArrowMark Financial would only incur a credit loss if the bank's common equity plus loan loss reserves were exhausted.